Content

 Studies show that social support is a key element in weight loss — especially when it’s positive and encouraging rather than based on shame for skipping a workout, for instance.

 This could mean forming an accountability alliance with a friend who’s also trying to lose weight.
-Go to the gym together, meet for walks, check in during the week about how things are going and share struggles, empathy and motivation.
+Go to the gym together, meet for walks, check in during the week about how things are going, and share struggles, empathy, and motivation.

-Another option is to join a group fitness community where you can see many of the same people regularly, get to know them and share your goals.
+Another option is to join a group fitness community where you can see many of the same people regularly, get to know them, and share your goals.

 In this fast-paced world, it can feel weird to slow down and enjoy your food.
 Mindful eating challenges that.
+Mindful eating means being more present at meals and attuned to your hunger-fullness cues.

 Here are some ways to be more mindful at meals: